 The Real Deal

 Writing, especially travel writing, isn’t easy.
 There are long nights involved.
 There are technical issues.
 There are headaches.
+There are Internet trolls.

-Look at everything we have done.
 Little Indiana has become a PBS segment on the Emmy Award-winning program the Weekly SpecialLittle Indiana: Small Town Destinations, the book published by Indiana University Press Quarry Books.